Patterns of Supported Living

 When Words Are Not Enough!

-Read the story and reminder of the tension between language change and meaningful action in disability advocacy.
+Read the story and the reminder of the tension between language change and meaningful action in disability advocacy.
 “From morons, to the feebleminded, to patients, to the retarded, to clients, and now consumers.
-You do that and then you go home feeling self-satisfied that you’ve just done something good and important for people like my son.” … Read more
+You do that and then you go home feeling self-satisfied that you’ve just done something good and important for people like my … Read more

 Culture, Intersectionality, Identity, and Disability